Your Denver Wrongful Death Lawyers

 Survival actions and wrongful death claims are distinct legal processes.
-Even if you file both simultaneously, your Colorado wrongful death attorney needs to complete all of the paperwork and abide by all the regulations required by each
+Even if you file both simultaneously, your Colorado wrongful death attorney needs to complete all of the paperwork and abide by all the regulations required by each party.

 What is a Wrongful Death Claim?

 In a wrongful death claim, the surviving family members of a victim who has passed away file legal action against the person responsible for their loved one’s death.

 To file this suit successfully, the grieving family must demonstrate negligence or a breached duty of care.

 This can be very difficult – especially while your family is reeling from your recent loss.
 However, these claims can provide necessary financial support to the family the victim has left behind.